alchermd/goat/docs/notes.md

 statements.
 A particular advantage is that the `unittest.TestCase` class has the `setUp` and `tearDown` methods that we can use to execute commands before and after the tests had run.

+## Quick Tips

+- Big changes to a functional test are usually a good thing to commit on their own.

 ## Terminologies and Concepts

 - Functional Test == Acceptance Test == End-to-End Test